-- (A) Reflects the historical balance sheet of the Company as set forth in the Company's quarterly report on Form 10-Q. - (B) Represents an adjustment to cash for estimated transaction costs to be incurred in connection with the Merger. - (C) Represents the adjustment to reflect the effect of the issuance of 1,287,501 shares of our common stock in conjunction with the Merger at par value. - (D) Represents an adjustment to Additional Paid-In Capital for the issuance of 1,287,501 shares of our common stock in conjunction with the Merger, assuming a share price of \$7.80 per share (the last reported sales price on the NYSE on September 21, 2001). - (E) Represents an adjustment to Retained Earnings as a result of the charge to earnings in conjunction with the Merger.
+(A) Reflects the historical balance sheet of the Company as set forth in the Company's quarterly report on Form 10-Q.

+(B) Represents an adjustment to cash for estimated transaction costs to be incurred and an adjustment to other assets for costs already incurred in connection with the Merger.

+(C) Represents the adjustment to reflect the effect of the issuance of 1,287,501 shares of our common stock in conjunction with the Merger at par value.

+(D) Represents an adjustment to Additional Paid-In Capital for the issuance of 1,287,501 shares of our common stock in conjunction with the Merger, assuming a share price of \$7.80 per share (the last reported sales price on the NYSE on September 21, 2001).

+(E) Represents an adjustment to Retained Earnings as a result of the charge to earnings in conjunction with the Merger.